hypo69/hypo/docs/gemini/set 0/en/consultant/src/endpoints/prestashop/readme.md

 """
 Explanation on how to interact with PrestaShop APIs.

-This section demonstrates using cURL for interacting with the websites APIs.
+This section demonStartes using cURL for interacting with the websites APIs.
 """